 Alabama, Illinois, Indiana, Michigan, Mississippi, Nevada, South Carolina and Utah are under extreme drought, with accompanying major losses of crops and pasture, widespread water shortages and restrictions on water use.

 See the total NRCS drought assistance received by each state.

-Producers and landowners are encouraged to visit the NRCS website or stop by their local NRCS office to find out if they are eligible for drought assistance.
+Producers and landowners are encouraged to visit their local NRCS office to find out if they are eligible for drought assistance.